 Cash, however, makes for a more interactive exchange.
-We count the money we give the vendor and get change in return.
-I even have my kids give the vendors money, who then like to ask my kids how much change they should get in return.
+We count the money we give the vendor and usually get change in return.
+I even have my kids give the vendors money, who then like to ask them how much change they should give in return.

 Explain the exchange of money for goods or services by describing store interactions.
 Tell your child you’re giving the vendor $2 so that you can take home four sweet potatoes.
 Or how you’re paying the restaurant because they cooked and served you food.

-At the bank or ATM, show her how you store your money in banks and once in a while use a card like a key to take your money out.
+At the bank or ATM, explain how you store your money in a bank and once in a while use a card like a key to take some out.
 She won’t think that banks and ATMs are flush with free cash.
 Instead, you’re taking your money out to use.

 9. Don’t indulge impulse buys

-Buying on impulse isn’t an absolute evil—just the other day, my husband and I decided on a whim to treat the family to ice cream after dinner.
+Buying on impulse isn’t an absolute evil—in the past, my husband and I decided on a whim to treat the kids to ice cream after dinner.
 We didn’t plan to spend that $17.75 at the ice cream store earlier that morning, but the choice to do so gave us a fun experience.

-But done too much—especially where temptations run high—can set a bad example for your preschooler.
+But done too much—especially where temptations run high—can set a bad example for your child.
 Impulse buys run against the value of saving and planning, two skills she’ll need to be financially successful.

-Distinguish between “wants” and “needs” as well, showing the difference between a necessity and a luxury.
-The everyday and the once-in-a-while.
-We need to eat lunch—we don’t need to eat cake.
+Distinguish between “wants” and “needs.”
+Show the difference between a necessity and a luxury, the everyday and the once-in-a-while.
+We need to eat lunch, but we don’t need to eat cake.
 Saying “I need to get a new jacket” would be better said with, “I want to get a new jacket.”

 And avoid responding to her requests with “We can’t afford it” or “I don’t have money for that.”
 Because you can, and you do.
 Instead, explain that that’s not what you came here to buy, that you’ll think about it, or that you’ll consider putting it on the list for next time.